Why Every Screenwriter Should Have One Low Budget Screenplay Written (Part 4)

 Micro-Budget in US: UNDER $400K

 Micro-Budget in UK: UNDER $150K

 Low-Budget in UK: UNDER $350K

 These numbers are even lower in places like Asia and South America.

 After running Screenwriting Staffing, a site that fields screenplay requests on a daily basis, I would side with UK’s numbers as a more accurate figure.
-I very rarely have an indie producer post with me searching for a low-budget script with a budget of 2MM.
-If they have 2MM, they would describe their search as seeking a script for a "moderate budget".
+It's uncommon for an independent producer to contact me in search of a low-budget script with a budget of $2MM.
+If they have a budget of $2MM, they would likely refer to their search as seeking a script for a "moderate budget".

 OKAY -- so, every screenwriter needs a low-budget script.
 But not just any low-budget script, I’m talking about a heavily contained screenplay with little to no special effects.

 For starters, the script needs to be set in one location (two at the very max).
-I have spoken on this subject on several screenwriting panels and workshops where I discussed this very exact topic.
+I have participated in various screenwriting panels and workshops where I discussed this very exact topic.